Exponentially more concise quantum recognition of non-RMM regular languages: Introduction

-Though MM-1QFA can accept more languages than MO-1QFA with bounded error \cite{AF98}, both of them accept proper subsets of regular languages \cite{BP02,BMP03}.
+MM-1QFA can accept more languages than MO-1QFA with bounded error \cite{AF98}, but both of them accept proper subsets of regular languages \cite{BP02,BMP03}.
 Another model of 1QFA with a measurement is called {\it multi-letter} 1QFA, proposed in \cite{BRS07}.
 In multi-letter 1QFA, there are multi-reading heads.
 Roughly speaking, a $k$-letter 1QFA is not limited to seeing only one, the just-incoming input letter, but can see several earlier received letters as well.
 Though multi-letter 1QFA can accept some regular languages not acceptable by MM-1QFA, they still accept a proper subset of regular languages.
-Therefore, in general, 1QFA with a measurement accept some proper subsets of regular languages, but some models of 1QFA with measurement performed after reading each input symbol can accept all regular languages; for example, 1QFA {\it with control languages} (1QFACL, for short) proposed in \cite{BMP03} accept all regular languages (and only regular languages) \cite{MP06}.
+Nevertheless, as Ambainis et al \cite{AN09} mentioned, sufficient general 1QFA can indeed accept the same set of languages as DFA, for example, 1QFA {\it with control languages} (1QFACL, for short) proposed in \cite{BMP03} accept all regular languages (and only regular languages) \cite{BMP03,MP06}.
 However, the measurements in 1QFACL differ from those in MM-1QFA proposed in \cite{KW97}.

 Paschen \cite{Pas00} presented a different 1QFA by adding some ancilla qubits to avoid the restriction of unitarity, and this model is called an ancilla 1QFA.
 Indeed, in ancilla 1QFA, the transition function corresponding to every input symbol is described by an isometry mapping, instead of a unitary operator.
 In \cite{Pas00}, it was proved that ancilla 1QFA can recognize any regular language with certainty.
-Following the idea in Bennett \cite{Ben73}, Ciamarra \cite{Cia01} proposed another model of 1QFA whose computational power was shown to be at least equal to that of classical automata.
+With the idea in Bennett \cite{Ben73}, Ciamarra \cite{Cia01} proposed another model of 1QFA whose computational power was shown to be at least equal to that of classical automata.
 For convenience, we call the 1QFA defined in \cite{Cia01} as {\it Ciamarra 1QFA} named after the author.
 In fact, the internal state of a Ciamarra 1QFA evolves by a trace-preserving quantum operation.
 In addition, in \cite{LQZLW09} it was proved that both ancilla 1QFA and Ciamarra 1QFA recognize only regular languages.
+Recently, it was proved that MO-1QFA and MM-1QFA with mixed states and trace-preserving quantum operations, instead of unitary operators, as the evolutions of states, can accept all and only regular languages \cite{LQZLW09}